300-units of affordable seniors and workforce rentals planned for West Saanich Road at Keating Cross Road in Central Saanich

 Developer TL Housing Solutions, on behalf of the South Vancouver Island Housing Society, has submitted plans to the district for a three-building, three phase

-project that could deliver approximately 230 homes for seniors, including 30-units for seniors requiring memory care, and between 60 and 70-units of workforce housing across four properties on West Saanich Road at Kersey Road near the intersection of West Saanich Road and Keating Cross Road.
+project that could deliver some 230 homes for seniors, including 30-units for seniors requiring memory care, and between 60 and 70-units of workforce housing across four properties on West Saanich Road at Kersey Road near the intersection of West Saanich Road and Keating Cross Road.

 According to the site plan, two of the three buildings will centre on a private green space, while workforce housing will rise south of them adjacent to a Co-op gas station and a commercial building.
 Parking will be in the form of underground and surface stalls.